tearflake/symp-intro/docs/hello-world.md

 'Hello world!'
 ```

-#### "Hello world!" in rewriting component
+#### "Hello world!" in rewriter component

 The purpose of the rewriting component is to perform **semantic transformations** on the input.
-This is done by using a term rewriting system.
+This is done by using a term rewriter system.

 Program: